-- Preview Email Newsletter

 WASHINGTON, Aug.
 5 -- A coalition of seven organizations representing agriculture, water managers, and rural communities in California submitted a public comment letter to the U.S. Fish and Wildlife Service.
 The groups oppose a proposal to designate critical habitat for four distinct population segments of the foothill yellow-legged frog.

-In their letter, the groups raised concerns over the impact of the proposed designation on private landowners, specifically highlighting that over 363,000 acr more ST
+In their letter, the groups raised concerns over the impact of the proposed designation on private landowners, specifically highlighting that over 363,000 acres of private land would be included in the critic more ST

 Acacia Center For Justice Calls For Reinstatement Of SIJS Deferred Action Policy (10)